actinia-org/actinia-introduction/docs/index.md

 **Deployment**

-In a nutshell, deployment means to launch software, usually in an automated way on a computer node.
-A series of technologies exist for that but importantly virtualization plays an important role which helps towards a higher level of abstraction instead of a high dependency on hardware and software specifics.
+In short, deployment means starting software, usually in an automated way on one or more computer nodes.
+There are a number of technologies for this.
+In particular, virtualisation plays an important role here, which avoids a high dependency on hardware and software characteristics through abstraction.

 An aim is to operate **Infrastructure as Code** ([IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)), i.e. to have a set of scripts which order the needed computational resources in the cloud, setup the network and storage topology, connect to the nodes, install them with the needed software (usually docker based, i.e. so-called containers are launched from prepared images) and processing chains.
 Basically, the entire software part of a cloud computing infrastructure is launched "simply" through scripts with the advantage of restarting it easily as needed, maintain it and migrate to other hardware.

 **CI/CD** systems (continuous integration/continuous deployment) allow to define dependencies, prevent from launching broken software and allow the versioning of the entire software stack.

-In terms of actinia, **various ways of deployment** are offered: local installation, docker, docker-compose, docker-swarm, Openshift, and kubernetes.
+With respect to actinia, **various ways of [deployment](https://github.com/mundialis/actinia_core/tree/master/docker)** are offered: local installation, docker, docker-compose, docker-swarm, Openshift, and kubernetes.

 **Architecture of actinia**